History of Junior Leadership

 About Junior Leadership

-JLS is a ten-month program in which area high school juniors are empowered to become trustees of the Spartanburg community.
+JLS is a nine-month program in which area high school juniors are empowered to become trustees of the Spartanburg community.
 Throughout the ten months of the program students will learn a variety of valuable leadership skills including time management, community issue awareness, and business ethics.
 The program also provides training in the area of personal development, skills training, volunteering opportunities and team building.
 Another benefit of the program is the opportunity to gain new contacts through networking and relationship building.

 Local colleges, universities and businesses partner with the chamber to provide professional personnel, facilities and other aspects of the sessions throughout the school year.
 Marcia Murff with Spartanburg Parks Commission and a graduate of the Chamber’s Leadership Spartanburg program, assists in planning and coordinating the sessions with the support of Chamber staff.
 Program leadership and staff attend all activities, functions and meetings pertaining to the program.